luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

 * User passes in `edit` command and one argument: name of car
-* The program prompts for what the user would like to change
+* The program asks which car they would like to change, what they would and what they would like to update in menu form
-* The user types in the category they would like to change
-* The program prompts for the updated value
-* The user types in the updated value
-* The program displays a confirmation of that updated value
+* After answering all prompts a confirmation of changes is printed out

 ### Deleting a car